leedium/occ-api-stress-tester/README.md

 # occ-sse-stress-tester for [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud")

-Tool to help stress and load test your SSE endpoint given you inputted payload.
-This helper will generate an access token request the api endpoints as defined in tester.yml
+Tool to help stress and load test your SSE endpoint This helper will generate an authenticated request to the endpoint which you define.

 ## Dependencies
-- Uses [Artillery](https://artillery.io/docs/getting-started/) which is and incredible stress/load testing suite.
+- Uses [Artillery](https://artillery.io/docs/getting-started/) which is an incredible stress/load testing suite.
 Kudos to the [team](https://github.com/artilleryio/artillery) that built this.

 - Uses non global instance of [occ-token-generator](https://github.com/leedium/occ-token-generator "OCC Token Generator"") (comes packaged)

 * Please refer to the Artillery [documentation](https://artillery.io/docs/http-reference/ "Artillery HTTP Reference") for HTTP specific instructions.
-I incorporated the Javascript implementation for clearing understanding, and YML avoidance (lol)
+I incorporated the Javascript implementation for clearer understanding, and YML avoidance (lol)

 ## Instructions